symfony/symfony-docs/cookbook/deployment-tools.rst

 There are several ways you can deploy a symfony2 application:

-* One way is moving the files manually or via ftp if you don't use versioning (e.g. git).
+* One way is moving the files manually or via ftp if you don't use versioning (e.g. git);

 * If you use versioning you could still move things manually cloning or fetching your repository from the final server folder location.
-However it is advised you make use of better tools especially in the case where you have access capabilities such as enough permissions in a virtual private server or similar system.
+However it is advised you make use of better tools especially in the case where you have access capabilities such as enough permissions in a virtual private server or similar system;

-* Some projects are really large so they make use of more established tools for deploying not only the files but really deploy a OS or package distribution containing the sf2 project inside.
+* Some projects are really large so they make use of more established tools for deploying not only the files but really deploy a OS or package distribution containing the sf2 project inside;

 * Another important thing to keep in mind is the handling of dependencies.
   One can use composer to fetch dependencies or include them all together with the repository.
-Some tools would handle this for you and even perhaps avoid fetching dependencies when a simple copy would do.
+Some tools would handle this for you and even perhaps avoid fetching dependencies when a simple copy would do;

 * Remember deployment process includes all the setup and configuring, warming up caches, cleaning cache, all configuring environment required, setting of permissions, run of